Signs of hearing loss: Everyday sounds

 • Collar tags jingling, or paws pattering on hardwood

-Decibels and moderate hearing loss
+Decibels and hearing loss

-Sound is measured in two ways: decibels and frequencies.
-Decibels (dB) refer to how loud or soft a sound is, or its intensity.
 A person with normal hearing can typically hear sounds from 0 to 140 dB.
-Someone with mild hearing loss is unable to hear sounds below 30 or 40 decibels, while a person with moderate hearing loss will miss sounds below 50-70 decibels.
-Since a lot of speech occurs within this decibel range, a person with moderate hearing loss may have trouble hearing (and comprehending) conversations, especially amid background noise.
+Someone with mild hearing loss is unable to hear sounds below 25dB , while for a person with moderate hearing loss, decibels missed will range from 25 -50 dB.
+Since a lot of speech occurs within this decibel range, a person with a mild to moderate hearing loss may have trouble hearing (and comprehending) conversations, especially amid background noise.
 These difficulties could be early signs of hearing loss.

 Low vs. high frequency sounds